BenthicSubstrateMapping/PyHum/README.md

 This is a new project written and maintained by Daniel Buscombe.
 Thus far extensive testing has not been possible so bugs are expected.

-Please download, try, report bugs, fork, modify, evaluate, discuss.
+Please download, try, report bugs, fork, modify, evaluate, discuss, collaborate.
 Please address all suggestions, comments and queries to: dbuscombe@usgs.gov.
 Thanks for stopping by!